Kraft-Owaka/pizzawk4-ip/README.md

 ### Setup
 You need to download the project either using Git pull or download a snapshot of the Master branch of this repo.
 Snapshot
-After you've downloaded, place /website/ in the web folder for your PHP enabled Webserver
+After you've downloaded, place /website/ in the web folder for your Webserver

 ## GitHub link
 * live link: [https://github.com/Kraft-Owaka/pizzawk4-ip/settings]